ulfsri/neris-nodejs-client/README.md

 ## Installation

-This project uses `npm` because it is standard, boring, and included with NodeJS by default.
+This project uses `npm` because it is standard and included with NodeJS by default.
 There are other package managers out there and you might prefer one of them.
 This is a great reason to consider forking the repo.

 **Using the build script**